We think this movie stands out for:

-Kids may not get all the jokes, and some of the 1950s references may even escape adults.
+Kids may not get all the jokes in Chicken Run, and some of the 1950s references may even escape adults.
 There is a wonderful variety of British accents here, but that shouldn't deter non-Brit viewers.
 Both kids and adults will find much to enjoy in the chickens' adventures and their incredibly creative, highly detailed, animated world.

-Families can talk about the movie's intended audience.
+Families can talk about Chicken Run's intended audience.
 Is it meant for children or adults?
 Both?
 How can you tell?

 How does the cartoonish violence heighten both the comedic and scary parts?